San Diego to Mexico

 • Visit the Tijuana Cultural Center (CECUT) where you can explore exhibitions, watch a movie at the IMAX theater, or stroll through the botanical garden.

-• Alternatively, spend the afternoon exploring Tijuana’s burgeoning craft beer scene.
-Visit one of the many craft breweries such as Insurgente, Border Psycho Brewery, or Mamut Brewery Co. for a tasting session.
+• Another option is to spend the afternoon exploring Tijuana’s burgeoning beer scene.
+Baja is known for its craft beer, and Tijuana is a perfect place to try it.
+Visit one of the many craft breweries such as Insurgente, Border Psycho Brewery, or Mamut Cerveceria. for a tasting session.

-• Experience Tijuana’s nightlife by visiting one of the city’s bars or clubs.
-Avenida Revolución offers a variety of options for drinks, live music, and dancing.
+• Experience Tijuana’s nightlife at one of the city’s bars or clubs.
+Avenida Revolución has many options for drinks and live music.
+However, always remember to play it safe.
+Don’t drink too much and always watch your surroundings.

-• If you’re interested in something more cultural, catch a performance at the Tijuana Cultural Center or check out the schedule at Cine Tonalá, a cinema and cultural center showcasing independent films and live music.
+• If you’re interested in something more cultural, catch a performance at the Tijuana Cultural Center or check out the schedule at Cine Tonalá, a movie center with independent films and live music.

 Dinner

-• Enjoy a late dinner at one of Tijuana’s restaurants.
-From traditional Mexican cuisine to international fusion dishes, there’s something for every palate.
+• Enjoy a dinner at one of Tijuana’s restaurants.
+From traditional Mexican cuisine to international fusion dishes, there are tons of options.
+Always read reviews before deciding to go to a specific place.

 Tijuana to San Diego